neooblaster/ifopt/README.md

 }
 ````

-Herebefore code can be rewrite with :
+Herebefore code can be rewrited with :

 ```js
 const opt = require('ifopt');